Skip to content

 ART issuer authorisationBanco de España

-EMT issuanceBanco de España (issuer must be CRR-bank or EMI)
+EMT issuanceBanco de España (issuer must be a CRR-bank or an EMI)

 Prior PSAN registration (legacy)Banco de España